Sustainable Home Vegetable Gardening

 Instructor: MCBG Lead Gardener, Jaime Jensen

-Payment Information: Cost is $35 per class (includes Gardens admission for the day) or $120 to attend all four of the classes with the 4-Class Package.
+Payment Information: Class cost is $35 (includes Gardens admission for the day).
 Payment is due upon sign-up.
 Please note, all workshop fees are non-refundable unless the workshop has been canceled or rescheduled by the Gardens.
-Please reserve space for your preferred date by phoning 707-964-4352 ext.
+Please reserve space for one or all of the classes by phoning 707-964-4352 ext.
 16 or stop by The Garden Store at MCBG.

 Contact: The Garden Store